The next generally useful type class we'll be looking at is Applicative

 Id 2

-Here we have a function that adds 1 to an Int.
-We use apply from Applicative to apply this function to the value 1 in the other Id.
+to apply this function to the value 1 in the other Id

-Let's take a detour for a moment to help us develop a bit of a clearer understanding of Applicative.
+Let's take a detour for a moment to help us develop a bit of a clearer understanding of Applicative

 We know that in Haskell, function application has higher precedence than any other operator.
 For that reason, the following won't work: